 In this phishing email, they want you to click on what looks like a "Health.com" link.
 In reality if you hover over the link, Loyarmtime.com is where you would be redirected and possibly open up a virus on your mobile device.
 If you aren't sure of links in an email, delete it.
 You can hover over links to see if it actually takes you to the website it shows.

 We do not solicit any account information through email.
-If you receive an email from someone who claims to be a bank representative and requests confidential information, do not respond.
-Contact RCB to report any solicitation of this kind.
+If you receive an email from someone who claims to be a bank representative and requests confidential information, do not respond and contact RCB Bank immediately at 855-226-5722.

-- Maintain current virus protection software & complete regular scans of your computer.
+- Maintain current virus protection software and complete regular scans of your computer.
 Make certain the virus protection will also detect spyware/malware.

 - Consider all email requests for personal information to be suspicious.

 - Use your pop-up blocker.
-Never provide information to computer pop-ups.
+Never provide information in a pop-up box.

-- Never click a link in an email unless you totally trust the sender.
+- Never click a link in an email unless you completely trust the sender.

 - Ignore emails from senders you do not know.
-Remember that the bank will never ask you to email your SSN or other sensitive information!
+Remember that the bank will never ask you to email your Social Security Number or other sensitive information!